These services are provided by our sister center, Southwest Neurofeedback.

 We all experience anger on occasion.
 It is a very natural, healthy human emotion we generally can control.
 However, when anger unpredictably becomes out of control and destructive, it can lead to a variety of problems with work, relationships and a person's overall quality of life.
 Anger management provides treatment for people who have challenges controlling their anger, helping to reduce the causes (or triggers), degree of anger and overall effects of anger.
 With effective treatment, individuals can learn to manage their anger and lead normal, productive lives.

 Repeated concussions without the opportunity to heal between instances are proven to likely result in long term deterioration of brain function.
-Using leading-edge technologies like HPN Neurofeedback, we are often able to change the course of any deficit due to damage from repeated concussions.
+Using leading-edge technologies like HPN Neurofeedback, we are often able to change the course of many deficits due to damage from repeated concussions.

 Every year, millions of people experience some form of a head injury, although in some cases when the head is injured because of a sudden, violent motion, the brain can be forced to knock against the skull, also known as a closed head injury.
 Closed head injuries range from minor head injuries, such as a mild concussion, to traumatic brain injuries, which lead to severe brain damage or even death.